Guide to Coping with Isolation as a Senior

-Just like you can talk to friends and family over video calls, many mental health professionals are offering virtual counseling appointments.
+Just like you can talk to friends and family over video calls, many mental health professionals are offering virtual counseling appointments, also known as Teleheath services.
 If you’re on Medicare, you can now see a psychologist or counselor via video chat, and the appointment will be covered just like a regular in-office visit.

 Many non-Medicare insurers offer similar services to help patients receive the care they need while practicing social distancing, so ask your insurance company about your options.

 While isolation might be new to a lot of us, some people are already experts.
 Astronaut Mike Finke, who spent over a year in space away from his family, shared his tips for getting through self-isolation.
 He recommends having a checklist of things to accomplish each day, knowing what makes you happy, and going the extra mile to get along with the people you spend time with.

 “The astronauts that don’t let the little things bother them, that don’t get too excited, and that try to be a good teammate,” he says, “are the ones that are the most fun to fly with and make the experience fun for everyone.”

 In these trying times, we all need to help each other out.
 That can be hard when you can’t go to church or assist your neighbors in person, but there’s still plenty we can do.

 Joann’s Fabric Store is leading the charge for making and donating cloth face masks to medical professionals and others.
 Through this craft-supply company, you can get free deliveries of fabric, patterns, and supplies to start sewing masks right away.